sliday/monoresume/README.md

 - Resizes and optimizes the extracted photo
 - Implements responsive design for various screen sizes
 - Includes a theme toggle for light/dark mode
+- Randomly selects a Google Font for the resume
+- Provides AI-enhanced resume layout option

 Run the script with: